Single-Point Search for eV-scale Axion-like particles with Variable-Angle Three-Beam Stimulated Resonant Photon Collider: Upper limit in the coupling-mass relation for ALP-exchange

 Figure~\ref{3beam01_all} discusses theoretically and phenomenologically favored domains and existing upper limits in the ALP coupling-mass plane.
 For clarity, we first present the ALP-favored regions and theoretical benchmarks, and then overlay previously explored parameter spaces.

 Figure \ref{3beam01_all} (top) shows the ALP-favored regions and theoretical models: the gray region shows the parameter space favored by $\gamma$-ray attenuation of blazar spectra when the optical-depth excess is modeled as ALP two-photon decays \cite{gamma}.
 The cyan and yellow regions show the parameter spaces favored by COB excess (New Horizons/LORRI ’23,’24) \cite{LORRI2}.
 The orange regions show the parameter spaces favored by HST + Spitzer near-IR anisotropy data when fit with an ALP + intra-halo-light \cite{HST}.
-The beige band is the region of the benchmark QCD-axion model (KSVZ \cite{QCDband1,QCDband2}) with $0.07 < \left|E/N - 1.95\right| < 7$.
-The upper solid brown line denotes the KSVZ model \cite{KSVZ} with $E/N = 0$, whereas the lower solid brown line denotes the DFSZ model \cite{DFSZ} with $E/N = 8/3$.
-The cyan lines are the predictions from the ALP {\it miracle} model \cite{MIRACLE2} with the intrinsic parameters $c_{\gamma}=1, 0.1, 0.01$.
+The beige shaded band corresponds to the benchmark QCD-axion model (KSVZ \cite{QCDband1,QCDband2}) with $0.07 < \left|E/N - 1.95\right| < 7$.
+The upper brown solid line shows the KSVZ model \cite{KSVZ} with $E/N=0$, while the lower brown solid curve indicates the DFSZ model \cite{DFSZ} with $E/N=8/3$.
+The cyan lines illustrate the predictions of the ALP {\it miracle} scenario \cite{MIRACLE2} with the intrinsic parameters $c_{\gamma}=1, 0.1, 0.01$.